peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public System.Decimal ToDecimal();

- Converts this value to a  `decimal` decimal under the Common Language Infrastructure (see [
+ Converts this value to a  `decimal`  under the Common Language Infrastructure (see [
          &#x22;Forms of numbers&#x22;
       ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ), using the half-even rounding mode.  <b>Return Value:</b>

-A  `decimal` decimal under the Common Language Infrastructure (usually a .NET Framework decimal).
+A  `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).

 <a id="ToDouble"></a>
 ### ToDouble